nievesrd-ai/data-scientist-nanodeg-proj1/README.md

 ## Project Overview and Motivation
 This project leverages data on covid-19 vaccination and infection rates to draw conclusion on potential correlations between a high vaccination rate and a low infection rate.
 A subset of countries will be selected and ranked against each other.
+The reach of various vaccine brands is also analyzed

 ## Project Instructions